stevensurgnier/stevensurgnier.github.io/resume.md

 - responsible for creation and reporting of KPIs
 - developed reports and dashboards in R

-## Product Engineer

-Lattice Semiconductor
+## Product Engineer, Lattice Semiconductor

 June 2010 - August 2012